Assyrian volunteers: Background

 The British diplomat James Rich wrote:

-To reach Asia Minor by this route he (the envoy) would have to pass through the wild and inaccessible country of the Chaldean Christian Tribes who, I believe are the only Christians in the East who have maintained their independence against the Mohammedans, to whom they have rendered themselves very formidable.
+To reach Asia Minor by this route he (the envoy) would have to pass through the wild and inaccessible country of the Assyrian Christian Tribes who, I believe are the only Christians in the East who have maintained their independence against the Mohammedans, to whom they have rendered themselves very formidable.
 The men are all remarkable for their strength, size and bravery, and it is said to be less safe to pass among them than through the Mohamadean tribes.
 They inhabit the country between Amadia and Julamerk.

-In reaction to the Assyrian Genocide and lured by British and Russian promises of an independent nation, as the Assyrians armed themselves and put up resistance Talaat Pasha sent the order to permanently drive them from the Hakkari mountains.
+In reaction to the Assyrian Genocide and lured by British and Russian promises of an independent nation, as the Assyrians armed themselves and put up resistance, Talaat Pasha sent the order to permanently drive them from the Hakkari mountains.